Search

 What should we know about marriage?

 Someone once asked why so many married people seem so miserable.
 “Perhaps,” another responded, “it’s because so many miserable people are married.”
 Maybe marriage itself is not the problem.
-There is never a time in my ministry when I am … Continue reading
+With a 50 percent divorce rate for…

 Leave a comment